-If you are an international NGO, you are expected to demonstrate the international character of your organization through the following elements:
+If the applicant is an international NGO (INGO), it is expected to demonstrate the international character of its organization through the following elements:

-- your Statutes specify that the NGO is international;
+- Statutes specifying that the NGO is international;

-- your recent activities have been carried out in several countries around the world.
+- recent activities that have been carried out in several countries around the world.

-In case you consider that your NGO meets these criteria, you can apply directly to the IFCD, ensuring that your funding request has sub-regional, regional or inter-regional impact and the application is accompanied by the following elements:
+In case the NGO meets these criteria, it can apply directly to the IFCD, ensuring that its funding request has sub-regional, regional or inter-regional impact and the application is accompanied by the following elements:

-- a copy of your Statutes (with a translation into English or French if necessary);
+- a copy of Statutes (with a translation into English or French if necessary);

 - a list of members / countries;